scottyschup/ruby-curriculum/language-basics/recursion.md

     `[25, 10, 5, 1]`.
 After solving merge sort, come back around to
     solve the problem for currencies like `[10, 7, 1]`.

 *For Ruby quiz it would have been nice if I had known the solution was also discussed on the same page as the problem, so I could have figure more of it out myself.*

 * Implement a method, [`merge_sort`][wiki-merge-sort] that sorts an `Array`.
 Hint: The base case for this sort is surprisingly simple.
+* Write a method, `subsets`, that will return all subsets of an array.
+* Write a method, `subsequences`, that will return all subsequences of an array.
+* Write a method, `levenshtein_distance` recursively.
+The Levenshtein distance is the minimum number of letter additions/deletions/changes to transform one word to another.

 [wiki-binary-search]: http://en.wikipedia.org/wiki/Binary_search
 [wiki-merge-sort]: http://en.wikipedia.org/wiki/Merge_sort